Facebook linked to depression

 A new study claims the secret to being happier is quitting Facebook for 99 Days.
 According to the study, the average user would regain more than 28 hours of their life back.
-The challenge encourages users to sign up, change their profile photo and remove the FB app from their phone.
+The challenge encourages users to sign up, change their profile photo, and remove the Facebook app from their phone.
 While a good idea in theory, how realistic is it?

-Yes, people wonder what life is like without Facebook- but people are less likely to take permanent action to remove themselves from the technology.
+Yes, people wonder what life is like without Facebook, but people are less likely to take permanent action to remove themselves from technology.
 Taking a summer detox is a great idea, but you don’t need to completely extricate yourself from social media to detox.
-However, only 25,000 of Facebook’s 1 billion users have vowed to do this detox.
+Only 25,000 of Facebook’s 1 billion users have vowed to do this detox.
 It is too severe for the average Facebook user.

-Detox from ALL social media in moderation vs. abstinence
+Detox from social media platforms in moderation.
+Here’s how.